LSBA Home

 Mr. Brad Cranmer

 Following law school graduation, he opened his own law practice.
-He also spent several years as a prosecutor for the City of Baton Rouge, prosecuting cases ranging from DWI to domestic abuse battery.
+He also honed his skills as a prosecutor for the City of Baton Rouge, prosecuting cases ranging from DWI to domestic abuse battery.

-Since helping form Mansfield, Melancon, Cranmer & Dick in 2018, he has devoted the majority of his practice to family law, assisting hundreds of clients with divorces, custody, visitation, community property, domestic restraining orders, spousal support and other family law issues.
+Since co-founding Mansfield, Melancon, Cranmer & Dick in 2018, he has focused his practice on family law and personal injury.
 He is admitted to practice in all Louisiana state courts, the U.S. District Courts for the Middle and Eastern Districts of Louisiana, and the U.S. 5th Circuit Court of Appeals.

-In his community, he is involved with Sigma Phi Epsilon Fraternity, Boys & Girls Club of Greater Baton Rouge, Club Blue, St. Vincent DePaul and the Louisiana Association of Justice.
+In his community, he volunteers his time with Sigma Phi Epsilon Fraternity, the Boys & Girls Club of Greater Baton Rouge, Club Blue, St. Vincent DePaul and the Louisiana Association of Justice.
+He has his wife Chloe are the parents of two children.

 404 Europe St